-Two areas in the Balance-of-the-State Zone are restricted in the hunting of certain geese:

-(1) In the Sacramento Valley Special Management Area (West), the season on white-fronted geese must begin no earlier than the last Saturday in October and end on or before December 14, and the daily bag limit shall contain no more than 2 white-fronted geese.
+Balance-of-the-State Zone: Limits may not include more than 4 geese per day.
+In the Sacramento Valley Special Management Area (West), the season on white-fronted geese must begin no earlier than the last Saturday in October and end on or before December 14, and the daily bag limit shall contain no more than 2 white-fronted geese.